jfacorro/system-design-interview/README.md

 **Component design**

 For each component, you need to write the specific APIs for each component.
-You may need to finish the detailed OOD design for a particular function.
+You may need to finish the detailed OOD for a particular function.
 You may also need to design the database schema for the database.

 ###[[⬆]](#toc) <a name='intro'>Basic Knowledge about System Design:</a>